 Total Blackout Tour 2017

-Grammy and Emmy Award winning comedian, actor, director, writer and producer, Chris Rock, announced today a highly anticipated return to live comedy with an all-new tour.
-The “Total Blackout Tour 2017” kicks off on February 14, 2017 in Durham, North Carolina.
-The first leg of the “Total Blackout Tour 2017” will be the acclaimed comedian’s first tour in over 9 years and will visit cities throughout the U.S. including Detroit’s the Fox Theatre on Friday, April 28 and Saturday, April 29.
+Grammy and Emmy Award winning comedian, actor, director, writer and producer, Chris Rock, announced a highly anticipated return to live comedy with an all-new tour.
+The “Total Blackout Tour 2017” will be the acclaimed comedian’s first tour in over 9 years.
+Due to overwhelming fan demand, a third and final Fox Theatre show has been added on Sunday, April 30 at 7:30 p.m.
+The award-winning comedian will now perform three back-to-back nights from Friday, April 28 through Sunday, April 30.

 No cellphones, cameras or recording devices will be allowed at Chris Rock's Total Blackout Tour.
 Upon arrival, all phones and smart watches will be secured in Yondr pouches that will be unlocked at the end of the show.
 Guests maintain possession of their phones throughout the night, and if needed, may access their phones at designated Yondr unlocking stations in the lobby.
 All guests are encouraged to print their tickets in advance to ensure a smooth entry process.
 Anyone caught with a cellphone in the venue will be immediately ejected.
 We appreciate your cooperation in creating a phone-free viewing experience.